devyanighildiyal/Pairs-Game/README.md

 # Pairs-Game
-School project on game created using python basics
+Developed an innovative game using Python programming langua